 As you may have thought, money plays a big part here.
-But esports are developing between their traditional bastion and that’s a good thing, and besides – the news was met with quite excitement by both the Danish Superliga and DreamHack CEO and President Marcus Lindmark.
+But esports is developing between their traditional bastion and that’s a good thing, and besides – the news was met with quite the excitement from both the Danish Superliga and DreamHack CEO and President Marcus Lindmark.

 Superliga’s President, Claus Thomsen was the first to comment acknowledging the significant landmark achieved here: